 The Medicalisation of Mental Distress

 Many people who experience distress, emotional and mental disturbance, anxiety, and a whole range of unpleasant or difficult experiences unwittingly seek medical help via the NHS or other healthcare settings.
 There may or may not be anything medically wrong with them, but they do so with little or no awareness that they are submitting themselves to a process that entails their distress being pathologised and labelled, even when no bio-physiological cause has been determined.
-Psychiatric labels can sometimes offer emotional relief, give patients access to treatment, but can also sometimes be stigmatising and stay on a patient’s medical record permanently.
+Psychiatric labels can sometimes offer emotional relief, and give patients access to treatment, but can also sometimes be stigmatising and stay on a patient’s medical record permanently.
 Alternatively, it is also possible to seek help from practitioners who do not apply or use psychiatric labels, and who don’t view human distress in medical terms.
 More on that later.

 Psychiatry is a branch of medicine that attempts to systematise human distress in clusters of commonly observable and reportable phenomena.
 In other words, psychiatric diagnoses are based on interpretions of an individual’s speech and behaviour as measured against prevailing social norms.
 As a branch of medicine naturally psychiatry uses the illness model to formulate these diagnoses, based on these interpretations and descriptions of behaviours and speech.
-As such it uses a paradigm of understanding that oriniates with physical ailments – with discreet signs, symptoms, pathology, progression, differential diagnosis and treatment – to categorise behaviours, sometimes alluding to underlying neurochemical and psychological ’causes’ of such behaviours without evidence in support of such allusions.
+As such it uses a paradigm of understanding founded upon ways of conceptualising physical ailments – with discreet signs, symptoms, pathology, progression, differential diagnosis and treatment.
+This adopted paradigm then categorises behaviours, sometimes alluding to underlying neurochemical and psychological ’causes’ of such behaviours without evidence in support of such allusions.